 Many victims are justifiably concerned about the costs involved in hiring an attorney to pursue their case.
 Fortunately, some attorneys take on cases on a contingency fee basis, meaning they will not charge fees upfront.
 This shifts the risk from the victim to the attorney because they do not receive any form of payment unless a settlement is reached.

 While it helps to prepare a list of questions, they’ll be sure to answer everything to give you peace of mind about the process.

-Have You Scheduled a Consultation to File a Sexual Abuse Claim Against the Boy Scouts of America?
+Have You Filed a Sexual Abuse Claim Against the Boy Scouts of America?

 The Bankruptcy Court deadline for sexual abuse victims to file a claim was November 16, 2020.
 If you filed a claim, it’s vital that you stay up-to-date on the latest news of the Boy Scouts bankruptcy filing.

 The experts at Hurley McKenna & Mertz are tracking the latest news, insights, and relevant information about the Boy Scouts bankruptcy filing here.